osg-htc/docs/docs/other/schedd-filebeats.md

 The configuration of filebeats revovles around this file `/etc/filebeat/filebeat.yml`.
 Bellow are the steps to modify the different sections of this file

-1. The input section should look like this:
+1. The `Filebeat Prospectors` section, the input should look like this:

         :::file
         - input_type: log